YashPhatak/TC-Coders/README.md

 Depending on the need of the user, one can view the products accordingly.

+## Applications

+1. EDUPOINT has all the educational products required by students.
+2. Contains a wide variety products so no need for students to go to various shops for the same.
+3. The site focuses only on educational-goods so no chance of missing out on any products.
+4. The site even contains local college equipments and devices which are not even available on many E-shop giants.
+5. The site even contains those books which are exclusivly available to some colleges.

 ## Future Scope

 Project **EduPoint** has immense oppurtunites considering the near future.